Sachin-579/AI-powered-palm-symbol-detection-/README.md

 ✋ Palmistry Symbol Detection & Horoscope Interpretation

-This project detects palm symbols from hand images using a YOLOv8 deep learning model and generates palm interpretations along with horoscope insights based on zodiac calculations.
+This project detects palm symbols from hand images using a YOLOv8 deep learning model and generates interpretations along with horoscope insights based on zodiac calculations.

 The system combines Computer Vision + Palmistry + Zodiac Analysis to produce a descriptive life interpretation.